nhn/tui.calendar/docs/en/apis/tzdate.md

 - Type: `setSeconds(s: number, ms?: number): number`
 - Parameters
   - `s` : seconds to specify
   - `ms` : milliseconds to specify.
-If not, the milliseconds of the old TZDate instance date and time are maintained.
+If not specified, the milliseconds of the old TZDate instance date and time are maintained.
-- Returns the elapsed time (in milliseconds) from January 1, 1970 UTC to the date and time of the TZDate instance.
+- Returns: `number` - the elapsed time (in milliseconds) from January 1, 1970 UTC to the date and time of the changed TZDate instance.

 Specifies the second of the TZDate instance date and time as a given numeric value.
 You can also specify additional milliseconds.
-Change an existing TZDate instance.
+Changes an existing TZDate instance.

 [⬆️ Back to the list](#instance-methods)